JeremyWurbs/dosaku/README.md

 In either case, the task translates a human concept into an explicit machine API interface.
 Tasks do **not** actually implement the code necessary to *do* the task and its actions.
 In the above example, however, when we learned Chat we actually *did* the action "chat".
-As programmers may have guessed, Tasks are abstract interface classes and, at least in python, cannot even be instantiated.
+As programmers may have guessed, tasks are abstract interface classes and, at least in python, cannot even be instantiated.
 What, then, is actually *doing* the task?
-What is it that our agent learning when it "learns"?
+What is it that our agent is learning when it "learns"?

 The answer is a Module.

 Modules live in the machine space.
 They are programs that do *something*.
 Modules can be anything, really.
 To be used by Dosaku, however, they must register (i.e. claim that they can do) at least one Task.
-When we ask Dosaku to *learn* something, what we are doing is asking Dosaku to load (download, install, load into memory, etc.) a Module *program* able to do the *Task*.
+When we ask Dosaku to *learn* something, what we are doing is asking Dosaku to *load* (download, install, load into memory, etc.) a Module program able to do the *Task*.
 Later, when Dosaku does the *Task*, what it is actually doing is running the *Module* program.

 Following the above Chat example, you can see what Module was loaded with: